Vyral/sam-levy/_posts/2021-12-13-our-thanksgiving-pie-event-was-tons-of-fun.md

 {% include excerpt.html %}

-Today we’re taking a break from the usual real estate content to give thanks once again. **The Tuesday before Thanksgiving, we gave away pies** from our north-central office.
-Watch the video above to see footage of our great event.
+Today, we’re taking a break from the usual real estate content to give thanks once again. **The Tuesday before Thanksgiving, we gave away pies** from our north-central office.
+Please watch the video above to see footage of our great event.
 We hope you can attend one of them in the future\!

-If you ever have any real estate questions or needs, give us a call.
-We would love to help you.
+If you ever have any real estate questions or needs, please give us a call.
+We would love to help you\!